jameswhoughton/cushon/README.md

 - Support cash balances (uninvested money in the ISA)

-## To Run
+## Running Tests

-I do not have a working service, however, if you wish to run the tests you can do so by following these steps:
+To run the tests against the service, follow these steps.

 1. Ensure Go and Docker are installed.
 2. Run `docker compose up -d` at the project root.